 Assuming the process moves on schedule, FanDuel Markets could be live before the end of 2025.
 Armed with brand recognition, a massive built-in user base, and a partnership with a global derivatives powerhouse, it’s a potential game-changer that could lead to further awareness, adoption, and volume for prediction markets.

-Will FanDuel Markets offer sports contracts?
+Will FanDuel Predicts will offer sports contracts

 What is a Futures Commission Merchant?